-I know that, on “rare” occasion, I’m probably confusing.
+I know that on “rare” occasion I’m probably confusing.
 Simultaneously tossing around talk about a guru, revering the saints, and loving on Jesus, all while expressing devotion to a feminine God.
 Throw in some homeschooling, a generous helping of veganism, a dash of eccentricities, and what you’ve got might just be a whole lot of weird.
 And yes, I see you nodding over there.
 But I don’t really blame you.

 And it might be hard for you to believe, but I do try and rein it all in–to keep myself within the confines of “acceptably” odd.
 On a good day, you might even be nice enough to grace me with a “quirky.”
-Which is great, because quirky usually equates to “cute,” whereas the flamboyantly odd all too often equates to scary.
+Which is great because quirky usually equates to “cute,” whereas the flamboyantly odd all too often equates to scary.
 And I’m trying really hard not to do that here, while still staying true to who I am.
-Because as a culture, is seems like we’re not always eager (or ready) to embrace the things we don’t understand.
-So, in an effort to keep you all coming back, I hold the especially strange and curious close to my heart.
+Because as a culture, it seems like we’re not always eager (or ready) to embrace the things we don’t understand.
+So in an effort to keep you all coming back, I hold the especially strange and curious close to my heart.
 Maybe one day I’ll let them out to play.
 Maybe.
 But…maybe not.

 But even with that deliberate caution, some of you might still be left with the lingering spiritual question of, But what does she even believe?
 Am I Christian?
 Hindu?
 Buddhist?
 Something I concocted all on my own?
 Honestly, none and all of the above.
 Hence the confusion.
 Because while it makes perfectly perfect sense to me from the inside, I realize that from the outside, things probably seem more than a little bit hazy.

 God & Guru